Jordan Jones (footballer, born 1994): Wigan Athletic

 On 4 August 2021, Wigan Athletic signed Jones from Rangers on a three-year deal.

 On 31 January 2022, Jones signed for St Mirren on loan until the end of the 2021–22 season.
 He was then loaned to Kilmarnock in July 2022.
 Wigan tried to recall him from the loan on 31 January 2023, but did not submit the paperwork before the deadline.

+On 30 June 2024, Jones was released by Wigan, before being re-signed on a short term deal on 9 August.
+He was then released by mutual consent on 22 August after two sub appearances.
+The following week, he joined League Two side Carlisle United on a three-year deal.

 International career

 Though born in England, Jones is able to represent Northern Ireland through his Northern Irish father.
 Aged 17, he represented their U19 team but turned down an opportunity to be part of the U21 squad.

-In September 2017, he was called up to the senior Northern Ireland squad for 2018 FIFA World Cup qualifiers against Germany and Norway, but did not play in either game.
-He won his first senior cap for Northern Ireland in the 2018 World Cup Qualifying play-off second leg on 12 November 2017, coming on as a substitute, replacing Jamie Ward.
+In September 2017, he was called up to the senior Northern Ireland squad for 2018 FIFA World Cup qualifiers against Germany and Norway, but did not play in either game.He won his first senior cap for Northern Ireland in the 2018 World Cup Qualifying play-off second leg against Switzerland on 12 November 2017, coming on as a substitute replacing Jamie Ward.